 Failure to Pay Rent.
-Tenant fails to pay any installment of Rent when due, and such failure continues for a period of five (5) Business Days after notice that such payment was not made when due.
+Tenant fails to pay any installment of Rent when due, and such failure continues for a period of five (5) Business Days after such payment was not made when due.

 Bankruptcy.
 Tenant or any guarantor or surety of Tenant’s obligations hereunder (i) makes a general assignment for the benefit of creditors; (ii) commences any case, proceeding or other action seeking to have an order for relief entered on its behalf as a debtor or to adjudicate it a bankrupt or insolvent, or seeking reorganization, arrangement, adjustment, liquidation, dissolution or composition of it or its debts or seeking appointment of a receiver, trustee, custodian or other similar official for it or for all or of any substantial part of its property (collectively, a “proceeding for relief”); (iii) becomes the subject of any proceeding for relief that is not dismissed within sixty (60) days of its filing or entry; or (iv) is dissolved.
 If a guarantor or surety files a proceeding for relief, Tenant may replace such guarantor or surety within ninety (90) days of such filing with a guarantor or surety reasonably satisfactory to Landlord.